Draft (politics): 21st century

 The candidacy of General Wesley Clark was the result of a draft.
-Clark, who had recently retired from the military and taken a job as a CNN military analyst, had no intention of running until multiple “Draft Clark” sites appeared on the web urging Clark to run.
+Clark, who had recently retired from the military and taken a job as a CNN military analyst, had no intention of running until multiple "Draft Clark" sites appeared on the web urging Clark to run.
 Over an approximate two-month period the draft became a nationwide effort due to TV coverage and the use of the internet.
 In September 2003, Clark said he would make up his mind on whether to accept the draft or not in the near future.
 Soon after that statement, Clark announced his candidacy in his hometown of Little Rock, Arkansas, citing that he was pulled in by the people to run for the presidency.

 There was a draft campaign for former Vice President Al Gore prior to the 2008 election.
 Gore, who had won the Nobel Prize while out of office, repeatedly ruled out running for president in the 2008 election.
 Gore eventually endorsed Senator Barack Obama after he became the presumptive nominee.

-Prior to the 2008 election, a group of citizens tried to draft Secretary of State Condoleezza Rice for the presidency.
+Prior to the 2008 election, a group of people tried to draft Secretary of State Condoleezza Rice for the presidency.
 The group went so far as to buy television and radio time in Iowa, New Hampshire, North Dakota, and Florida, and even roadside billboards.
 Though Rice had publicly declined to run, the groundswell of support for this cause continued to gain notoriety in national and international media.
-The most prominent “Draft Rice” group was called Americans for Rice.
+The most prominent "Draft Rice" group was called Americans for Rice.